ml-sudocode/Synthetix_price-arb-opps/readme.md

 * Adjust the timestamps so that they are comparable to the data available pulled from the oracle and the CEX, which are set to 5-minute periods: add a column after the "date as timestamp" column (column B) and insert this formula: `=MROUND(B2,300)`, which rounds down the timestamp to the start of each 5-min mark; apply this formula to the whole column.
 Name this column "date_rounded".

-* Sometimes the data extracted from Synthetix, Pyth and Binance are slightly misaligned, for example there may be a few hours more data from Synthetix compared to Pyth or Binance.
+* Sometimes the data extracted from Synthetix and Pyth are slightly misaligned, for example there may be a few hours more data from Synthetix compared to Pyth or Binance.
 To avoid errors in calculation (i.e. overestimating opportunities), we want to delete the extra data in the Synthetix trades file.
-Take the first and last timestamps from Pyth and Binance files and insert into the Trades spreadsheet.
-(As the Binance timestamp is in milliseconds rather than seconds, divide the timestamp by 1000).
+Take the first and last timestamps from Pyth file and insert into the Trades spreadsheet.
+Let's call the first timestamp "Pyth-start" and the last timestamp "Pyth-end".
-For each start time, choose the later time, i.e. `Start = max(Pyth-start,Binance-start)`.
-For each end time, choose the earlier time, i.e. `End = min(Pyth-start,Binance-start)`.
-Create a new column on the right with the formula `=IF(AND(C2>=$Start,C2<=$End),"include","DELETE")`.
+Create a new column on the right with the formula `=IF(AND(C2>=$Pyth-start,C2<=$Pyth-end),"include","DELETE")`.
 This will show you which rows you need to delete from the Trades file.
 Delete those rows now.

 * (Only) for data extract for v3, change the heading "skew" to "net_skew".